TW-Classed

-Sometimes you might have to extend a component with React logic.
-You can do this by creating a derived component.
+Sometimes you need to extend a classed component with additional React logic.
+You can wrap a classed component in a regular React component while preserving all its functionality.

 1. A base classed component that adds styles & variants

-2. A React component wrapping it that adds useful logic like icons, loading bars etc.
+2. A React component wrapping it that adds useful logic like icons, loading states, etc.

 const ButtonBase = classed.button({